The Alphabetical Order by Andrew Gunn

 But look at that shit!

-Nobody has a goddamn clue as to who actually sat down and put the alphabet in alphabetical order.
+Nobody has a goddamned clue as to who actually sat down and put the alphabet in alphabetical order.
 A cursory internet search taught me that the concept of an order itself can be traced back to the cuneiform script Ugaritic, which was a Semitic language used in Syria around 1400 BC.
 Unfortunately those crazy Ugaritians didn’t keep meticulous and durable records of their linguistic history, although the Sumerians say they were absolute fiends at Scrabble.

 As the arsenal of letters was traded through cultures and eras, the shapes changed and new ones were added.
 In the last 400 years the U/V shape became the distinct U and V, and then expanded to W. Some of the other letters moved around—Z was abandoned for a time before being re-admitted but sent to the back of the class.